 And even more importantly, start early.
 It’s never too late to start building a strong support base, starting with friends and family, and you can do so by utilizing the following:

 There is an enthusiastic group of people in the Kickstarter Community that can be a vital source of support.
-You can even consider co-marketing campaigns with other fellow Kickstarter projects that share a similar values and target audiences.
+You can even consider co-marketing campaigns with other fellow Kickstarter projects that share similar values and target audiences.
 It’s a great way to build community while getting a little boost in support.

 Blogger and PR Influencer Outreach